 Management of the Village is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the Village are protected from loss, theft, or misuse and that adequate accounting data is compiled to allow for the preparation of financial statements in conformity with generally accepted accounting principles.
-In developing and evaluating the Village's accounting controls are designed to provide reasonable, but not absolute, assurance regarding the disposition and the reliability of financial records for assets.
+In developing and evaluating the Village's accounting system, consideration is given to the adequacy of the internal accounting controls.
+Internal accounting controls are designed to provide reasonable, but not absolute, assurance regarding the disposition and the reliability of financial records for assets.
 The concept of reasonable assurance recognizes that the cost of a control should not exceed the benefits likely to be derived and the evaluation of costs and benefits requires estimates and judgments by management.